Skyshader77/OthelloBot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### No UI
-To run the application on Linux:
+To run the application without the UI on Linux (for testing bots vs bots only):
 ```sh
    make clean
    ```